funciones-en-micropython

 Hello, Ana!

-Functions can also return values using the keyword return.
-This is useful when we want the function to perform a calculation and return the result.
+Functions can also return values using the return keyword.
+This is useful when we want the function to perform a calculation and return the result to us.

 def add(a, b):